-Current Florida law requires students to have specific immunizations for school kindergarten entry to include:
+Current Florida law requires students to have specific immunizations for entry into kindergarten:

 - 5 doses of diphtheria, tetanus and pertussis vaccine (DTaP)

 - 4 doses of polio vaccine (IPV)

 - 2 doses of mumps, measles, rubella vaccine (MMR)

 - 2-3 doses of hepatitis B vaccine (Hep B) according to age series